 Bethany is currently studying Spanish and Portuguese at the University of Nottingham and is originally from Bath in Somerset.
 After her first solo trip to Córdoba, Spain, at the age of fourteen, she has been on a constant path to find her next adventure.
 She spent the first two years after school travelling around Europe, working with families, as a bartender, in hostels and with animals, trying to make very little money last as long as possible.
 She spent another year working as an Au Pair in Rome where she rediscovered her interests in languages and writing, also music.
 During the following summer, she met Ferdinand Götzen in Malaga, and after an evening of tipsy bouldering before her 11:30pm flight, and later started working for him at the Wayfaring Student.
-After starting University she later set up this website to showcase both her own work and other peoples, and to tell people how travel can be cheap and inspiring.
+After starting University she set up this website to showcase both her own work and other peoples, and to tell people how travel can be cheap and inspiring.
 Her other interests are music, language, history and culture. she is also working on editing a novel she wrote whilst living in Rome.
+She is currently living and working in Pachuca, Mexico.

 (Ferdinand’s life and travel advice can be found on his new project, here.)